 When would you like this to occur?
 Use the "workflowStatus" to pinpoint when you would like this to happen in the process.

-One retailer may decide to have the RMAs sync upon creation because they may not provide return shipping labels/tracking to all returns, but they still want to catch the RMAs/returns in their WMS.
+One merchant may decide to have the RMAs sync upon creation because they may not provide return shipping labels/tracking to all returns, but they still want to catch the RMAs/returns in their WMS.

 2-way integration: your WMS communicates to ReturnLogic (Check with your WMS if the API allows this)

-Typically, retailers would like to know when the product has been received to decide whether to process the return or not.
-So, the retailer will want to sync the "received" status with ReturnLogic.
+Typically, merchants would like to know when the product has been received to decide whether to process the return or not.
+So, the merchant will want to sync the "received" status with ReturnLogic.